tidyverse/dplyr/README.md

 -   `summarise()`: reduces a group(s) to a smaller number of values (e.g., summary statistics)
 -   `arrange()`: re-orders observations

-They all work as similarly as possible across the range of data sources.
-The main difference is performance:
+They work across the range of data sources.
+The main difference is their performance:

 ``` r
 system.time(carriers_df %>% summarise(delay = mean(arr_delay)))